Balkan Art in Corporate Collections: The Case of Deutsche Telekom

 Tobias Putrih creates sculptures from fugitive materials pointing to the transitory nature of monuments and by extension the values they stand for.
 Another sculpture artist Cristian Raduta creates objects related to space travels but instead of the heroic tales we are used to associating with space travel he focuses on the failures.
 Mladen Stilinovic explores the concept of hard work through socialist and capitalist perspective more precisely focusing on the role of laziness in the artistic process.
 Aleksandra Domanovic’s futuristic sculptures tackle the complicated relationship between the human and the machine, biotechnological humanoids versus the classical Greek statues.
 Mi Kafchin’s drawings and installations deal with the complex issue of gender change.

 The collection features also drawings and doodles by Albanian artist-turned-prime minister Edi Rama which he drew on official government documents as a way to ‘stay sane’ in the mad world of politics.

 Speaking about the selection of artists and works Mr Schumacher specifically points out that the art they chose to collect is ‘not for the walls’; it is first and foremost a way to fulfil a social mission and thus intends to carry a meaning more substantial than decoration.
-Whether a company sees art works as objects for decoration or as an expression of deeper social and cultural processes is an equation with many variables such as the company’s line of work, the image, the financial standing to name a few.
+Whether a company sees art works as objects for decoration or as an expression of deeper social and cultural processes is an equation with many variables such as the company’s line of work, the image, and the financial standing, amongst others.
 Both approaches deserve praise and artists from the Balkans have a lot tо offer to both sides.
-So, lets hope that curators of other corporate collections will follow Deutsche Telekom’s example and keep an eye on contemporary art from the Balkans because it would be beneficial for both the patrons and the artists to invest in preserving the culture and history of the region.
+So, let us hope that curators of other corporate collections will follow Deutsche Telekom’s example and keep an eye on contemporary art from the Balkans because it would be beneficial for both the patrons and the artists to invest in preserving the culture and history of the region.